xzhuo/mlv/README.md

-# Readme

-## Kmeric: kmer-based chimeric reads identifier
+# Kmeric: kmer-based chimeric reads identifier

 Murine Leukemia virus (MLV) may infect human cells.
 To efficiently identify MLV integration within human genome, we developed the kmeric pipeline to quickly identify human-MLV chimeric reads from patient-derived xenograft (PDX) paired-end sequencing libraries using Kraken2.

 The pipeline can be modified to investigate other viral integration and cross-species transmission events.